 At the vessel conditions, the VTPR model of ethane gives a compressibility factor of 0.672 (GERG-2008 model gives a similar value of 0.69), well below 0.8 and therefore outside the range where the ideal gas model is expected to work well.

-In this case an alternative method is to calculate what the effective isentropic expansion factor would be, for the real gas, assuming that the real fluid obeys
+An alternative method is to calculate what the effective isentropic expansion factor would be, for the real gas, assuming that the real fluid obeys

 \[P_1 v_1^n = P_t v_t^n\]where $n$ is a constant.